Sponsor and status

 Sponsor.
 Representative for North Carolina's 10th congressional district.
 Republican.

 Last Updated: Oct 29, 2003

 Length: 1 page

-This bill was introduced on October 29, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 29, 2003, in a previous session of Congress, but it did not receive a vote.

 Oct 29, 2003